Introduction to GitLab integration

 From SonarQube Community Build 25.1, to integrate SonarQube Community Build with GitLab self-managed subscriptions, we recommend using GitLab version 17.5+.

-• Setting up integration at global level This section explains how to set up the integration of SonarQube Community Build with GitLab.
+• Setting up GitLab integration at global level This section explains how to set up the integration of SonarQube Community Build with GitLab.
 You need the global Administer System permission in SonarQube to perform this setup.

-• Importing your GitLab repositories Community Build Once the integration of SonarQube Community Build with GitLab has been properly set up, you can import a GitLab repository to create the corresponding project in SonarQube Community Build.
+• Importing your GitLab repositories Once the integration of SonarQube Community Build with GitLab has been properly set up, you can import a GitLab repository to create the corresponding project in SonarQube Community Build.

 • Adding analysis to GitLab CI/CD pipeline Once you have created your project(s) in SonarQube Community Build, you can add the SonarQube Community Build analysis to your GitLab CI/CD pipeline.